jsuesse/Mastermind/README.md

 ## Usage

+- Clone the repo
-Clone the repo, create and replace the discord token with the according permissions to send, read and delete messages (google it) etc.
+-  create and replace the discord token with the according permissions to send, read and delete messages (google it) etc.
+- Run the Bot on local

 Commands: